thrawn01/quartz-garden/content/posts/Solve Boring Problems Once, Then Stop Solving Them.md

 Adoption isn't automatic.
 You have to earn it.
 The adoption curve exists in your org in the same way it exists in the market place, treat it the same way.

 **Start with actual pain.** Talk to developers.
-Find the thing that frustrates them most - the library that keeps breaking, the inconsistency that wastes time, the question that gets a different answer every time someone asks.
+Find the thing that frustrates them most; the library that keeps breaking, the inconsistency that wastes time, the question that gets a different answer every time someone asks.
 Build your first golden path to fix that specific problem.

 **Make it obviously better.** If the standard library is harder to use than the custom one, nobody will switch.
 The golden path has to be faster, easier, and more reliable than whatever developers were doing before.